-To make your research on warranties easier, we’ve reviewed the best extended car warranty providers on the market, and we’ll compare bumper-to-bumper plans below.
+To make your research on warranties easier, we’ve reviewed the best extended car warranty providers on the market, and we’ll compare bumper-to-bumper plans above.
 We recommend getting a few free, personalized quotes so you can compare coverage.

 Do You Need an Extended Warranty?